 Advancing in the College Admission Profession

-Few people set out to become admission counselors, say people in the profession.
-They tend to stumble into it.
-And for those working with underrepresented populations, the quest to advance in the profession can be even more daunting.
+For those working with underrepresented populations, the quest to advance in the profession can be daunting.
 How do we balance our desire to serve underrepresented populations with our desire to advance our careers?
 When is the right time to leave your institution or how do you advance within your institution?
 Hear from seasoned admission professionals about how they advanced in the profession and get tips on how to build a successful admission career.

 Cyrus Nichols, University of Oregon